Just How Dangerous Are Hornets In Opelika, Alabama?

 August 28, 2020

-Almost everyone hates stinging insects.
+Almost everyone hates stinging insects and the problems they bring.
 If you have done any research, you might already know that hornets are a bit larger and more troublesome than your average wasp.
 The question is, how dangerous are they?
 Do these pests pose a serious risk to you, your family, and your pets, or are they less harmful than you might think?
 Here is everything you need to know about these scary-looking yard invaders.

 What Are Hornets?